Last updated: 210920…230313

 Some groups delay rolling Chance to Know until each individual spell discovery, but that’s flawed.
 The Minimum is the reason “one complete check” (PHB, p.
 10) of a new level group is done, since if the minimum is not reached any mage rolling below the minimum wouldn’t be able to recheck the level group until encountering all of the spells of the level group—an unlikely event!

-Applying the Maximum to the Chance to Know roll for the level group creates a few issues, given that for the low-level spells the mage will mathematically almost certainly reach their maximum (even if you don’t roll for the UA spells):
+The Maximum Number defines the spells that could be learned.
+As written, while rolling Chance to Know for a level group, If the maximum is reached, the character may not ever check any further in the level group (see Change of Intelligence).
+However, applying the Maximum to the Chance to Know roll for the level group creates significant issues, given that for the low-level spells the mage will mathematically almost certainly reach their maximum (even if you don’t roll for the UA spells) long before reaching the end of the spell group:

 - The mage won’t be able to create new spells (as they will have already reached their maximum on the initial Chance to Know roll).